ktwwong/rocketJumpMan/README.md

 coming feature
 ----------------
 1. add floor (finish)
-2. add energy bar
-3. add ranking(or any networking)
+2. add ranking(or any networking)

-want to add something new before add the energy bar

-1.rocket fire while jump
+// want to add something new before add the energy bar 1.1.rocket fire while jump

-2.UImenu
+1.2.UImenu

-3.Video (must be add, project requirement)
+1.3.Video (must be add, project requirement)

+// final goal
+3. add energy bar and change the missile to the enery drinks
+4. still can add some missile